mrconter1/model-clash/README.md

-# ModelClash: An Autonomous Benchmark Tournament
+# 🏆 ModelClash: Autonomous Benchmark Tournament

 `ModelClash` is a framework for evaluating and comparing Large Language Models (LLMs) in a dynamic, competitive tournament environment.
 It challenges AI models to create and solve a wide variety of problems across different domains, offering an adaptive approach to benchmarking that evolves with AI advancements.